If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Offscreen Details

-Pop Star has a green and white striped ground surrounding the main platform which is mostly obscured in-game.
+Pop Star has a green-and-white-striped floor surrounding the main platform which is mostly obscured in-game.
 Only a small section of green is visible at the bottom of the screen.

-Lab Brats has a normally unseen arrow texture in the small room where E. Gadd talks to you.
-It can't be seen in-game as it's completely obscured by E. Gadd's head.
+Lab Brats has an arrow texture in the small room where E. Gadd talks to you that can't be seen in-game, as it's completely obscured by E. Gadd's head.

 Regional Differences